-The Norwegian state-owned producer Arcus writes on its homepage:
+The Norwegian state-owned producer Arcus writes this fascinating story on Linie’s homepage:

 Heinrich Meincke, a trading manager and his sister, Catharina Meincke, commissioned a brig named Trondhjems Prøve in 1798.
 In 1805, the boat was loaded with stockfish, hams, cheeses and what was otherwise considered to be of interest in Batavia (Indonesia).
 On board was a cargo of five casks of Norwegian aqua vita.

 The captain failed to sell his cargo of spirit.
 Drinking customs and taste were different in Batavia, with rum and arak distilled from coconut milk as the staple drinks.
 Home again in Trondheim in December 1807 the barrel bungs were extracted and the goods sampled once again.
 The changing conditions inside the oak barrels had had a marked impact on the spirit – thus the principle behind linie aquavit was established.

 In 1821, Jørgen B. Lysholm founded a distillery at Lysholms Minde, near Trondheim.
 The works were later relocated in the city.
 In the late 1830s the direct export of dried cod to Rio de Janiero and other South American markets was started.
 Batches of aquavit stored in oak barrels were regularly stowed on board.
 Lysholm Linie soon became the company’s leading product and bestseller.

 Although sailing ships are now a thing of the past, Linie still crosses the equator twice.
 Every month fresh batches of matured oak barrels depart on a 19-week passage visiting more than thirty-five countries.
 The equator is crossed twice and it is always a ship from Wilhelmsen that is used for the freight.